AraBlocks/ara-identity/README.md

 [![Build Status](https://travis-ci.com/AraBlocks/ara-identity.svg?token=Ty4yTmKT8aELetQd1xZp&branch=master)](https://travis-ci.com/AraBlocks/ara-identity)

 Ara Identity is an implementation of [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/) which allows users to interact with services in the Ara network.
-It provides the users with an ability to access the services running on the Ara network.
+To learn more about Ara network, please refer to the Ara white paper [here][ara-docs]

 ## Table of Contents
 * [Status](#status)